Light Lemon Mint Iced Black Tea

 Ingredients

-Lemon Mint Iced Black Tea
+For the Lemon Mint Black Tea

 • 5 black tea bags — this one on Amazon

-• Zest of ½ lemon (yellow part only, no white pith)
+• Zest of ½ lemon — yellow part only, no white pith

-• 5–6 Tbsp (75–90 ml) freshly squeezed lemon juice
+• 75–90ml freshly squeezed lemon juice — start with 75ml

-• 4 Tbsp honey, to taste — this one on Amazon
+• 4 Tbsp honey — to taste — this one on Amazon

 • Ice

-• Fresh lemon slices, for garnish
+• Fresh lemon slices

-• Fresh mint leaves, for garnish
+• Fresh mint leaves

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.